 As an employee or director of the Company, you have an obligation to advance the Company's interests when the opportunity to do so arises.
 If you discover or are presented with a business opportunity through the use of corporate property or information or because of your position with the Company, you should first present the business opportunity to the Company before pursuing the opportunity in your individual capacity.
 No employee or director may use corporate property, information or his or her position with the Company for personal gain or should compete with the Company while employed by us or while serving as a director to us.
-If you are a director or officer, including a principal financial officer, you should disclose to the Audit Committee the terms and conditions of the opportunity, and you may only pursue such opportunity if the Audit Committee or the Board of Directors declines to pursue such opportunity.
+If you are a director or officer, including a principal financial officer, you should disclose to the Audit Committee the terms and conditions of the opportunity.
 If you are an employee (other than an officer), you should disclose to the Chief Operating Officer the terms and conditions of each business opportunity covered by this Code that you wish to pursue in order to determine whether the Company wishes to pursue the business opportunity.
 If the Company waives its right to pursue the business opportunity, you may pursue the business opportunity on the same terms and conditions as originally proposed and consistent with the other ethical guidelines set forth in this Code; provided that any pursuit of such business opportunity shall not interfere in any way with or otherwise interrupt your work, duties and responsibilities as an employee or director of the Company.